vmware-archive/nsxraml/readme.md

     npm install -g janrain/raml-fleece
     npm install -g raml2md

+In some systems you may also have to manually install the following:

     npm install -g commander
     npm install -g node-uuid
     npm install -g postman_validator